muhammadbashir87/Predicting-Students-Graduation/ReadMe.md

 # A SCHEMA FOR PREDICTING STUDENTS' GRADUATION LIKELYHOOD  USING DATA MINING MODELS

-* The purpose of this work is to use data mining model.
+* The purpose of this work is to use data mining model to predict students performance and dropout.
 The Project uses both supervised and unsupervised models to make prediction.*

 ## Introduction